Support union recovery in high-dimensional multivariate regression: Introduction

-of size $\spindex_k \mydefn |\Sset_k|$.
-We focus on the problem of recovering the union of the supports, namely the set $\Sset \mydefn \cup_{k=1}^\numreg \Sset_k$, corresponding to the subset of indices $i \in \{1, \ldots, \pdim \}$ that are involved in at least one regression.
-This \emph{union support problem} can be understood as the generalization of variable selection to the group setting.
+of size $s_k :=|S_k|$.
+In many applications it is natural to expect that the supports $S_k$ should overlap.
+In that case, instead of estimating the support of each regression separately, it might be beneficial to first estimate the set of variables which are relevant to any of the multivariate responses and to estimate only subsequently the individual supports within that set.
+Thus we focus on the problem of recovering the union of the supports, namely the set $S:=\bigcup_{k=1}^KS_k$, corresponding to the subset of indices $i \in\{1, \ldots, p\}$ that are involved in at least one regression.
+We consider a range of problems in which variables can be relevant to all, some, only one or none of the regressions, and we investigate if and how the overlap of the individual supports and the relatedness of individual regressions benefit or hinder estimation of the \textit{support union}.

+The \textit{support union problem} can be understood as the generalization of the problem of variable selection to the group setting.
 Rather than selecting specific components of a coefficient vector, we aim to select specific rows of a coefficient matrix.
-We thus also refer to the union support problem as the \emph{row selection problem}.
-Note finally that recovering $S$ is not equivalent to recovering each of the individual supports $S_k$.
+We thus also refer to the support union problem as the \textit{row selection problem}.
+We note that recovering $S$, although not equivalent to recovering each of the distinct individual supports $S_k$, addresses the essential difficulty in recovering those supports.
+Indeed, as we show in Section~\ref{sec:individual-supports}, given a method that returns the row support $S$ with $|S| \ll p$ (with high probability), it is straightforward to recover the individual supports $S_k$ by ordinary least-squares and thresholding.

-If computational complexity were not a concern, the natural way to perform row selection for $\bBstar$ would be by solving the optimization problem
+If computational complexity were not a concern, the natural way to perform row selection for $B^*$ would be by solving the optimization problem